ramit21/angular5-poc/README.md

 **Q. What is Angular Universal?**

 Ans.
 It is used for server side rendering (SSR) in Angular.
 Server side rendering helps in better SEO (Search Engine Optimisation) rating as search egnine crawlers can better index the complete HTML as send from server side.

-**Q. State management in Angular?**

-Ans.
-Save the state in service, or use NgRx.

 **Q. Explain the difference between template-driven and reactive forms.**